What are the qualities of a good City Councilperson?

 - ...will be prepared, meaning they will do their homework and do the research and work that’s needed to participate meaningfully at City Council meetings and in all other City-related settings.

-- ..will understand City finances, meaning they have the financial acumen to understand the City budget, or will do what’s necessary to improve their skills, so that as policy-makers they can evaluate budgets and financial statements.
+- ..will understand City finances, meaning they will have the financial acumen to understand the City budget, or will do what’s necessary to improve their skills, so that as policy-makers they can evaluate budgets and financial statements.